GHTM

 HIV serostatus knowledge and serostatus disclosure with the most recent anal intercourse partner in a European MSM sample recruited in 13 cities: results from the Sialon-II study

-• Autores: Alexiev I, Berglund T, Dias SF, Folch C, Gama AF, Gios L, Jones AM, Klavs I, Marcus U, Mirandola M, Naseva E, Niedźwiedzka-Stadnik M, Nöstlinger C, Pitigoi D, Rafila A, Schink SB, Sherriff N, Sialon II Network, Staneková D, Toskin I
+• Authors: Alexiev I, Berglund T, Dias SF, Folch C, Gama AF, Gios L, Jones AM, Klavs I, Marcus U, Mirandola M, Naseva E, Niedźwiedzka-Stadnik M, Nöstlinger C, Pitigoi D, Rafila A, Schink SB, Sherriff N, Sialon II Network, Staneková D, Toskin I

 • Journal: BMC Infectious Diseases